clux/facemaulers/recaps/106-hydrangeal-planning.md

-faey has manacles (cover his mouth? telepathy, cover his face?) they know this probably wont work but if they kill him, they can take out his items phylactery in the pyramid? kill arklem before irae
+faey has manacles (cover his mouth? telepathy, cover his face?) they know this probably wont work but if they kill him, they can take out his items kill arklem before irae
 first: magic supplies in WD, then something something irithyl, but conceal magic

-Log:
-- bought scrolls, food staff
-- Gregor thought GW is a druid.
-Wants to see inside of a tree.
-Hes in debt and wants to suicide in a tree.
-- GW makes a shrine. religion 6. bone colum.
-It's bad.
-"Maker better shrine later".
-- Faey scouts out.
-Sees two cities collided.
-Red lights in church.
-- Invis.
-Faey keeps eye out.
-- Sending works.
-- Reaver backstabbed them in the church, they killed him
-- Vampire respawn time
-- Transmutation/Conjuration block unless arcana 20 (winged boots work!)
-- Council might not be happy with them
-- Seeded the Blue Should-Be-Extinct Salamander (TODO: now do the blue saphire poop)
-- TODO: blood pool in there
-- TODO: arklem surpires?
-- TODO: surprise skeleton
-- they found the crawl space entrance to bypass the council foyer

-plan: bust open, immediate fireball/lightning, stormbow auto-crit, maybe fork, adv to hit, unseen attacker. can silence the entire door. clairvoyance.

-TODO: seed the skipper...

 Players:
 - Florent